ajdapretnar/traffic-flows/README.md

 Requirements: `Python`, `Jupyter`, `Pandas`, `matplotlib` (`folium` and `branca` for map visualizations).
 The provided notebooks should run using any recent version of Python (e.g. Python 3.10.0) and other required packages.
 See `requirements.txt` for a set of specific version that can be used.

 - [Absolute and relative difference.ipynb](https://github.com/ajdapretnar/traffic-flows/blob/master/Absolute%20and%20relative%20difference.ipynb): Presents the concept of baseline traffic and the measure of absolute and relative deviation from it.
-- [Basic Sorting.ipynb](https://github.com/ajdapretnar/traffic-flows/blob/master/Basic%20Sorting.ipynb): Basic manipulation and visualization of traffic count data.
+- [Basic Sorting.ipynb](https://github.com/ajdapretnar/traffic-flows/blob/master/Basic%20Sorting.ipynb): Basic manipulation and visualization of traffic count data. (see Figure 1b)
 - [Traffic profile deviations.ipynb](https://github.com/ajdapretnar/traffic-flows/blob/master/Traffic%20profile%20deviations.ipynb): Other measures of traffic profile deviation.
-- [Maps.ipynb](https://github.com/ajdapretnar/traffic-flows/blob/master/Maps.ipynb): Example visualization of motorbike traffic on Slovenian road network.
+- [Maps.ipynb](https://github.com/ajdapretnar/traffic-flows/blob/master/Maps.ipynb): Example visualization of motorbike traffic on Slovenian road network (analogous to Figure 3b).

 An example from notebook [Maps.ipynb](https://github.com/ajdapretnar/traffic-flows/blob/master/Maps.ipynb) displaying the amount of motorbike traffic on a map where we can observe a larger amount of motorbikes in the western part of the country.